Organ Donation Machinations

 What is the essence of medical ethics as it may or should be practiced today?
 What is an ethical physician?
 What is Christian ethics?
 How does one’s faith impact how medicine can be practiced?
 These questions along with a broad look at medical ethics, from Hippocrates to today’s practicing professional, are masterfully addressed in C. Ben Mitchell’s new volume, Bioethics and Medicine – A Short Companion.

-Mitchell draws on his experience as a pastor early on, who moved into his career as a bioethicist and professor, partly due ...read more
+Mitchell draws on his experience as a pastor early on, who moved into ...read more

 Bioethics and Medicine: A Short Companion by C. Ben Mitchell Read More »